HAPPY CEMETERY – Sapanta, Romania

 Image result for church happy cemetery sapanta

-From the write up at the entrance of the church: On the banks of the Tisa River and dominated by the Carpathian Peaks, Sapanta is a town of 3500.
-The people are attached to lands, independent spirit and strict respect for customs and traditions, especially the Orthodox religion.
+From the write-up at the entrance of the church: On the banks of the Tisa River and dominated by the Carpathian Peaks, Sapanta is a town of 3500.
+The people are attached to lands, and independent spirits and have respect for customs and traditions, especially the Orthodox religion.
 At Sunday service, the people wear traditional costumes and forget their quarrels and misunderstandings.

 The forest was the basis of the economy and wood is everywhere in the architecture, floral motifs and sun and moon.
 The Romanian peasant has never been afraid of death, a gateway to eternal rest, a natural event accepted as fate.

 The painting shows them in important moments of their life.
-It is an attempt to look at life in a different way.
+It is an attempt to look at life differently.
 Death is not first but rather the rush of life.

 About admin